jessemcg/geek-dictation/README.md

     sudo dnf install tbb-doc

-These files were taken from Fedora 39 and placed back where they used to be in Fedora 40:
+These files were taken from Fedora 39 and copied to their orginal location to make Fedora 40 work:

     /usr/lib64/libtbb.so.2
     /usr/lib64/libtbbmalloc.so.2